Home » UXO Services » UXO Surveys » Non-intrusive UXO Survey

 A UXO Survey is a two-stage process.
 The first phase is the survey itself where data is collected to be modelled / interpreted by our in-house geophysicists.
 Targets which model similar in size and weight to an item of UXO or a UXB are highlighted, and a target list of anomalies of interest is put together.
 Stage two would then be the physical investigation of these anomalies to ascertain whether or not they are UXO related.
 If the item is confirmed to be an item of UXO / UXB – further investigation is required to determine whether its live or inert.
 If the item is found to be live, 1st Line Defence can coordinate its safe removal / disposal.
 If the item is inert, it will be safely removed from site so that ground works can proceed safely.

-Contact us for more details or to book a Non-intrusive Survey, we have UXO Specialists available to support your project.
+Contact us for more details or to schedule a Non-Intrusive UXO Survey, our team of UXO specialists is ready to support your project.

 * indicates required fields